PGMP1992/W8-TodoList/README.md

 - Support a text-based user interface
 - Load and save task list to file The solution may also include other creative features at your discretion in case you wish to show some flair.

-- Created class task with an ID to make it easier to update and delete task by Id.
+Created class Task with an ID to make it easier to update and delete task by Id.

-It is generated after Add() only and can not be changed.
+- It is generated after Add() only and can not be changed.
+- ProjName is created on Add() as well and can not be changed.

+I would like to have created functions to create, edit and delete class Project but didn't have enough time.

-- I would like to have created a more Object Oriented approach by it is early days, I hope to get better at it in a near future.
+I would like to have created a more Object Oriented approach by it is early days, I hope to get better at it in a near future.

-- Working with Text files is no fun.
+Working with Text files is no fun.

-- Please let start using databases :)
+Please let start using databases :)